Revolved Triangle Pose - Parivrtta Trikonasana

 Step 4

-Lift your right arm toward the ceiling.
+Raise your right arm towards the ceiling, reaching upwards.

 Step 5